elastic/kibana/x-pack/plugins/event_log/README.md

 ## Event Log index - associated resources

-The index template and ilm policy are defined in the file [`x-pack/plugins/event_log/server/es/documents.ts`](server/es/documents.ts).
+The index template and ILM policy are defined in the file [`x-pack/plugins/event_log/server/es/documents.ts`](server/es/documents.ts).

-See [ilm rollover action docs][] for more info on the `is_write_index`, and `index.lifecycle.*` properties.
+See [ILM rollover action docs][] for more information on the `is_write_index` and `index.lifecycle.*` properties.

-[ilm rollover action docs]: https://www.elastic.co/guide/en/elasticsearch/reference/current/ilm-rollover.html
+[ILM rollover action docs]: https://www.elastic.co/guide/en/elasticsearch/reference/current/ilm-rollover.html

 ## Using the Event Log for diagnosing alerting and actions issues

-For ad-hoc diagnostic purposes, your go-to tools are Discover and Lens.
+For ad-hoc diagnostic purposes, your go to tools are Discover and Lens.
 Your user will need to have access to the index, which is considered a Kibana system index due to it's prefix.

 Add the event log index as an index pattern.
-The only customization needed is to set the `event.duration` field to be a duration in nanoseconds.
+The only customization needed is to set the `event.duration` field to a duration in nanoseconds.
 You'll probably want it displayed as milliseconds.